 Backtest

-Jesse's backtesting feature that you access via the GUI dashboard is great, but there were cases when users needed to run backtests via their python scripts, or in Jupyter notebooks.
+Jesse's backtesting feature accessed via the GUI dashboard is excellent.
+However, there have been cases where users needed to run backtests through their Python scripts or in Jupyter notebooks.

-Hence, I created the backtest() that is a pure function.
-Meaning that it only uses the input you pass to it.
-This means it is ready for multiprocessing too!
+Therefore, I created the backtest() function as a pure function.
+It utilizes only the input you provide, making it suitable for multiprocessing.

-1. An example of this would be when you intend to generate some data series based on whatever statistical formula that you have in mind, and want to test out the main logic behind your strategy.
-For this purpose, you need to generate candles, write the strategy, and run the backtest all inside the same file (or Jupyter notebook).
+1. An instance where you aim to generate data series based on a statistical formula to test the main logic of your strategy.
+Here, you need to generate candles, write the strategy, and conduct the backtest within the same file or Jupyter notebook.

-2. Another use case is for writing batch operations, such as optimization, machine learning, etc.
+2. Another scenario is for batch operations like optimization, machine learning, etc.

 backtest(